openmobilityfoundation/mobility-data-specification/README.md

 # Mobility Data Specification

-The Mobility Data Specification (**MDS**) is a set of APIs focused on dockless e-scooters, bicycles and carshare.
+The Mobility Data Specification (**MDS**), a project of the [Open Mobility Foundation](http://www.openmobilityfoundation.org), is a set of APIs focused on dockless e-scooters, bicycles and carshare.
 Inspired by [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs) the goals of MDS are to provide a standardized way for municipalities or other regulatory agencies to ingest, compare and analyze data from mobility service providers, and to give municipalities the ability to express regulation in machine-readable formats.

 **MDS** helps cities interact with companies who operate dockless scooters, bicycles and carshare in the public right-of-way.
 MDS is a key piece of digital infrastructure that supports the effective implementation of mobility policies in cities around the world.

 **MDS** is an open-source project.
 It was originally created by the [Los Angeles Department of Transportation](http://ladot.io) (LADOT).
-In November 2019, stewardship of MDS was transferred to the [Open Mobility Foundation](http://www.openmobilityfoundation.org).
+In November 2019, stewardship of MDS was transferred to the [Open Mobility Foundation](http://www.openmobilityfoundation.org) (OMF).
 It continues to be used by LADOT and many other municipalities.

 **MDS** is currently comprised of two distinct components: